-The Municipal Community Generation Challenge (MCGC) will see the development of a new renewable electricity generation project(s) which produces a significant community benefit in the form of reduced greenhouse gas emissions, diversification of the local economy and whose data and knowledge can then be transferred to other Municipalities within the Province.
+The Municipal Community Generation Challenge will see the development of a new renewable electricity generation project(s) which produces a significant community benefit in the form of reduced greenhouse gas emissions, diversification of the local economy and whose data and knowledge can then be transferred to other municipalities within Alberta.

 The Municipal Climate Change Action Centre is investing up to $7 million of funding for 1 or multiple projects.

 Projects which submitted Expressions of Interest were notified of their status in the Challenge on September 13, 2019.

 Successful projects at the Expression of Interest Stage have been invited to submit the Stage III – Full Project Proposal by no later than January 8, 2020 at 4:00 p.m.
 MT.

 |Challenge Launch to Municipalities||March 15, 2019|

 |Stage I – Letter of Interest (LOI) Applicant Webinar: View slides here||April 17, 2019 at 2:00 p.m.
 MT|

 |Stage I – Municipalities LOI Submission Deadline||May 10, 2019 at 4:00 p.m.
 MT|